-Do not overeat or binge when you are feeling hungry as that could lead to unwanted weight gain.
-You can avoid that by eating right and managing your hunger pangs.
+Do not overeat or binge when you are feeling hungry, as that could lead to unwanted weight gain.
+You may avoid that by eating right and managing your hunger pangs.
 Listed below are some general measures that are believed to work, and most people rely on them.

-- Include homemade soups and salads as they can be made nutritious and with fewer sugars and saturated fats.
+- Include homemade soups and salads as they tend to be more nutritious and with fewer sugars and saturated fats.
 You may have homemade soups of vegetables and salads of fruits.
 Choose apple cider vinegar or virgin olive oil for healthy salad dressing.

 - Stay hydrated by drinking water.
 It not only beats your hunger but also keeps you satiated all through the day.
 Stick to water and avoid drinks that contain excess sugars and calories.

 - Incorporate meal planning into your routine to create a healthy diet plan that includes whole-grain bread or brown rice for daytime meals.
-The fiber-rich food products prevent indigestion and help manage constipation.
-Fiber-rich foods are also filling and can reduce hunger pangs.
+The fiber-rich food products could prevent indigestion and help manage constipation.
+Fiber-rich foods are also filling and might reduce hunger pangs.
 If you are craving for midnight snacks, choose foods that are easy to digest.
 Try herbal tea, toast with peanut butter, or a bowl of cereal with milk.

 - Carry healthy snacks such as trail mix, biscuits, or fruit if you have to go for work or when away from home.
 This keeps you from purchasing outside food that might be unhealthy.

 - Do not skip fats but choose the right types to satiate your hunger pains.
 Avoid saturated and hydrogenated fats found in packaged foods such as chips.
 You may include monounsaturatediXDietary fats found in plant and animal-based foods and known to have positive health effects. and polyunsaturated fatsiXDietary fats found in plant and animal-based foods beneficial for heart and human health. such as omega-3s.
-Safe choices include olives, avocados, salmon, sardines, sunflower oil, soya oil, and flaxseed oil.
+Good choices include olives, avocados, salmon, sardines, sunflower oil, soya oil, and flaxseed oil.